|Sustainable Development Goals

 - Logistics and infrastructure

 - AI, robotics, and digital business

-Powering Thailand's Transformation" is an energy organization that drives Thailand through transformational changes by choosing to place focus on the three business mentioned above direction areas, Partnership & Platform, Technology for All, and Transparency & Sustainability.
-While also setting 2030 new vision goals to reflect PTTs importance of mitigation impact, including increases in abilities for Resilience & Adaptation as follows:
+While also setting 2030 new targets to reflect PTTs importance of mitigation impact, including increases in abilities for Resilience & Adaptation as follows:

 PTT’s "4R" strategic, operational plan includes